Skip to content

 I do not know the actual source of this quote.
 I found it on internet, from the website mentioned in the picture.

 Okay, now let’s talk about the quote.
-The quote is not rightly said.

 In mathematics, multiplication means repetitive addition where the number actually increases while division means to separate something into parts where the number actually decreases.